AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

 ### Delete a report

-Brand Portal also allows you to select one or multiple reports and delete them manually.
+Brand Portal also lets you select one or multiple reports and delete them manually.

 To delete a report: